 Is the verge actually safe?

-You're driving down a country lane, and come across a big tractor coming the other way.
-The road is too narrow for you both, so you have to use the verge.
-However, the verge has seen better days; it’s badly damaged because it has been driven over too much, and full of holes.
+You're driving down a country lane and come across a big tractor coming the other way.
+The road is too narrow for both of you, so you have to use the verge.
+However, the verge has seen better days; it’s badly damaged because it has been driven over too much, and it's full of holes.
 After some bumps, you come to a halt.
 Imagine, however, that you had driven over the verge at high speed.
 That could have ended very badly...